jfmengels/elm-review-unused/README.md

 ### Note

-Since `elm-lint` only works in the scope of a single file, these rules will not report elements that are exposed but not used anywhere in the project.
+Since `elm-review` only works in the scope of a single file, these rules will not report elements that are exposed but not used anywhere in the project.
 If you wish those to be reported, check out [`elm-xref`](https://github.com/zwilias/elm-xref).